reub-the-cube/hocs-cms-data-migrator/README.md

 - name: CMS_EXTRACT_MULTIPLE_COMPLAINTS
   value: 'enabled'
 - name: COMPLAINT_START_DATE
   value: ''                                                 # Not relevant for this extractor
 - name: COMPLAINT_END_DATE
   value: ''                                                 # Not relevant for this extractor
 - name: COMPLAINT_IDS
   value: '{TO BE SET}'                                      # Pipe delimited list of CMS Case IDs e.g. 2000001|2000002|2000003
 - name: SEND_MIGRATION_MESSAGE
   value: 'enabled'                                          # Anything other than 'enabled' will extract only and prevent the message from being sent to DECS
 - name: MIGRATION_DOCUMENT
   value: 'enabled'                                          # Anything other than 'enabled' will prevent the case data PDF from being generated for the extracted case
+- name: CMS_EXTRACT_TREAT_OFFICIAL_CLOSED_CASES             # Date range extractor for TO
+  value: 'disabled'
+- name: TREAT_OFFICIAL_CASE_START_DATE
+  value: '2022-01-08'
+- name: TREAT_OFFICIAL_CASE_END_DATE
+  value: '2022-03-31'
+- name: CMS_EXTRACT_SELECTED_TREAT_OFFICIAL_CLOSED_CASES
+  value: 'enabled'
+- name: TREAT_OFFICIAL_IDS
+  value: '{TO BE SET}'
 ```

 ### Extract complaints by date range